kreddykhan/mazes/README.md

-# mazes
+# Mazes

-Implementation of Breadth First Search to solve a maze in Ruby.
+Implementation of Breadth First Search to solve a maze using Ruby.